Landing your first job after college might seem daunting, but making the right preparations can make the search

 interview beforehand.
 Always come prepared to live interviews with questions to ask your interviewer(s) to

-ensure the job, company, and corporate culture align with what you want.
+job, company, and corporate culture align with what you want.